huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] 1944
 - [ ] 1951

-#### Which of the following movies does NOT have a socre by John Williams?
+#### Which of the following movies does NOT have a score by John Williams?

 - [ ] Jaws
 - [ ] Star Wars